 SHARE THE CARE

 Total health and wellness isn’t just about your own body.
 It includes the state of the environment and community of people around you.
 Each quarter throughout the year I will select a local organization that is need of in-kind donations.
 I will update this page and post a list of the items that are needed here.
 When you bring in an item from their list to donate, I will give you $10 off of your treatment (60 and 90 minute acupuncture appointments only).
-There's even evidence that giving and helping others is good for your own health.
 It’s a win-win situation for all!

-More Than Words (MTW) is a nonprofit social enterprise that empowers youth who are in the foster care system, court involved, homeless, or out of school to take charge of their lives by taking charge of a business.
-Your donations of books, DVDs, CDs, and video games are the building blocks for MTW to grow, thrive, employ, and empower youth.
-I will offer a $10 discount off of your 60 or 90 minute fee if you bring in any of the following items:
+Winter - Spring 2017 - More Than Words is a nonprofit social enterprise that empowers youth who are in the foster care system, court involved, homeless, or out of school to take charge of their lives by taking charge of a business.
+We donated 8 full bags of books, DVDs, CDs, and video games.

 Winter - Summer 2016 - On The Rise creates a community where women have the relationships, safety, and resources they need to move out of homelessness.
 They engage with those most in need and support their initiative and strength as they move beyond crisis and discover new possibilities.
 We donated over 40 toiletry and personal care items.